ErsanGvnc/Google_Clone/README.md

 # google_clone

 A new Flutter project.
+# Run

-# In order to run your application, type:
+In order to run your application, type:

 <!--START_SECTION:waka-->
 ```text